gaelforget/ClimateModels.jl/docs/src/examples.md

 [Trying Out The Examples](@ref) is for users who'd like to run or experiment with the included models.
 In [User Manual](@ref manual), the [Climate Model Interface](@ref) section then outlines simple ways that models can be added to the framework.
 The examples presented here were built in this fashion.

-In the example list below, the core language of each model is indicated and the models are sorted, more or less, by increasing dimensionality / _problem size_.
-The example set, collectively, demonstrates that the [Climate Model Interface](@ref) is applicable to a wide range of models, computational languages, and problem sizes.
+In the list below, the core language or file format is indicated for each model.
+The models are sorted, more or less, by increasing dimensionality / _problem size_.

+The example set, taken collectively, demonstrates that the [Climate Model Interface](@ref) is applicable to a wide range of models, computational languages, and problem sizes.

 ## Workflows That Run Models